 Across Europe each country has developed its own regulatory framework within which the radio broadcasting services operate.
 These regulations cover two basic aspects.
 The first is programme content (not dealt with in this report) and the second is the allocation of spectrum with associated technical characteristics of the transmissions to ensure co-existence of services.
 The background theme to the control of the signal characteristics stems partly from the Radio Regulations and from regional agreements, e.g. Geneva 1984.
 This results in set of regulatory processes where administrations have to take into account both their own and neighbouring countries transmissions when issuing transmission licenses.
 As far as possible the transmission systems have been harmonised within the regional agreements and standardised through the ETSI organisation.
 This also ensures a large common market for consumer goods and facilitates easy roaming access for the listeners across Europe.

 Current Regulation Applicable to Terrestrial Radio Services

 There are a number of regional ITU Agreements together with CEPT Special Arrangements which cover the broadcasting bands which are summarised in the table below.

+[NOTE:; references need ot be checked, check upper limit of Band I, include another row for analogue systems]